IDAES/idaes-pse/docs/reference_guides/developer/devsw.rst

 will be called "idaes-dev" like the repo) and install the Python packages.

 But before you do that, you need to get the Python package manager fully up and running.
-We use a Python packaging system called Miniforge.
+We use a Python packaging system called Miniforge_.
 Below are the instructions for installing the package manager -- which is a community driven and minimal version of Conda.
 The full version installs a large number of scientific analysis and visualization libraries that are not required by the IDAES framework.